Carmineh/Carmineh/README.md

 📜 Graduated in Computer Science, now attending Master Degree in Computer Science - Software Engineering and IT Management

-🔭 I’m currently working on my Penetration Testing and Ethical Hacking project
+🔭 I’m currently working on a Ethereum Remix IDE Plugin

 🌱 I’m currently learning the basics of Penetration Testing and cybersecurity